Ironclaw Second Edition system for Foundry VTT

-- Spring Bonus: A bonus applied to the sprint roll.
+- Sprint Bonus: A bonus applied to the sprint roll.

 - Initiative Bonus: A bonus applied to the initiative roll.

-- Movement Bonus: A bonus that changes the normal movement speed of an actor.
+- Movement Bonus: A bonus that changes the movement speed of an actor.

 - Encumbrance Limit Bonus: A bonus to the carrying capacity of an actor.

 - Currency Value Change: A way to allow a gift to change the value of a currency for an actor.

 - Stat Change: An automated way to change the stats for an item when it is dragged to the actor from the Items Directory.
 Stat fields this works for are gift's use field, and weapon's attack, parry and counter fields.

 - Dice Upgrade: An automated way to change the dice for an item when it is dragged to the actor from the Items Directory.
 Applies to any and all dice in the item: shield cover die, armor dice, spark die, and dice embedded in the stat fields.

 The system works by first checking whether the special bonus is applicable.
 This is done by comparing the configuration settings of the special to the actor and/or the item and seeing if they match the configured requirements.
 Any fields that are empty are ignored, but all fields that have something in them must match.
 If the field allows multiple values, match of any of them is enough.

 Any of these fields that aren't just checkboxes can include multiple values, separated with commas.